Strategies to Encourage Independent Reading in Reluctant Learners

 Strategies to get upper elementary grade 5 6 7 students to reading independently

-As teachers, we try hard to continue to motivate and encourage these students to persevere to do well in school.
-Sometimes it can be difficult as each struggling learner struggles with different things.
+As teachers, we try hard to continue to encourage and motivate reluctant reader to persevere to do well in school.
+Sometimes it can be difficult as each struggling learner struggles with different things

 The video below will walk you through different strategies and methods that you can implement in your classroom to continually encourage and engage your students in strengthening their reading skills.